sherkhan15/Twitter-Sentiment-Analysis/README.md

 *Now, i would like to give a breif about the libraries that i used in my project:*

-1)**TEXTBLOB**, TextBlob is a Python (2 and 3) library for processing textual data.
+1) **TEXTBLOB**, TextBlob is a Python (2 and 3) library for processing textual data.
 It provides a simple API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.